 From Online Grinder to Advantage Play "Machine": My Story (and Why It Matters for You)

 I didn't set out to be an "advantage player."
 I just wanted to solve interesting problems.
-The kind where you're under pressure, working with incomplete information, and the scoreboard actually pays out in dollars.
+The kind where you're under pressure, working with incomplete information, and the scoreboard pays out in real dollars.
 Poker was my first laboratory.
-Blackjack, promotions, and other edges came later.
+Blackjack, casino promotions, and other edges came later.
 Across tens of millions of hands, late-night sessions, and cross-country promo chases, I learned a set of principles that don't just win at the table.
 They carry into everything I build, including Savvy Scratch.

 The Online Poker Years: Tens of Millions of Decisions

-**Transition to Live Poker: Finding Edges in Human Behavior**
+Live Poker: Finding Edges in Human Behavior

 After Black Friday, I shifted to live poker.
 Online, you learn to think in distributions and frequencies.
 Live, you add people.
 Breathing, blinking, stalling, chest-puffing people.
-I learned to plan my workweek around when the money was actually in the building.
-Friday, Saturday, and Sunday nights.
-Sometimes weekday nights popped if a particular "villain" was in town and creating action.
+The math still matters, but the human layer creates edges you can't find in a HUD.

 Blackjack: From Student to "Machine"